 As such, don’t expect a single technique to solve all your problems, and don’t feel that if some technique works well for others then it will necessarily also work well for you.
 Instead, try out the various techniques that are available to you, until you figure out which ones work best for you, in your particular situation.

-Overall, to stop procrastinating at work, you should start by identifying the smallest step that you can take toward achieving your goals, and then modify your environment in order to make it easier for you to take that step.
+Overall, to stop procrastinating at work, you should identify the smallest possible thing you can do to make progress, and then modify your environment to make it as likely as possible that you will do it.
 In addition, you should also figure the causes of your procrastination, and then use relevant anti-procrastination techniques, such as setting concrete goals, breaking tasks into manageable steps, and giving yourself permission to make mistakes.

-When it comes to helping your employees stop procrastinating, there are three main approaches you can use:
+When it comes to reducing other people’s workplace procrastination (e.g., your employees’), there are three main approaches you can use:

 - A management-led approach.
 This involves the managers at the organization changing the work environment and using relevant techniques to reduce the employees’ procrastination, without giving employees an active and aware role in the process.
 For example, this can involve setting concrete goals and intermediate deadlines for employees, without explaining that the goal of doing so is to reduce procrastination.